 Year 5 marks the start of the pupils’ journey into upper Key Stage 2.
 In Year 5, pupils continue to build on their learning from previous year groups and consider a range of global issues and the impact we have on the world.

-Please view the Year 5 Meet and Greet video for this academic year.
+Please view the Year 5 Meet and Greet presentation for this academic year.
 The video provides you with key information regarding your child’s curriculum for the academic year.

 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

 During the first half of the Autumn term, pupils learn about the historical achievements of Neil Armstrong and the crew of Apollo 11, as well as the achievements of British astronauts Tim Peake and Helen Sharmen.
 In Science, pupils will be learning about the movement of the Earth and other planets within our solar system.
 A class visit to Chichester Planetarium will help to deepen pupils’ understanding in explaining the Earth’s rotation and how this causes day and night.

 After half-term, pupils will consider the BIG question, ‘Are We Destroying Our Planet?’
 They will learn about the Great Pacific Garbage Patch and the devastating impact of plastic in our oceans.
 They will also learn how we recycle materials by visiting the Ford Materials Recycling Centre, and will debate and suggest how we can dramatically reduce the amount of plastic damaging our environment.
 Through reading the text ‘Varmints’ by Helen Ward, pupils will then write their own narrative.

 In the Spring Term, pupils will investigate their BIG question, ‘Would we survive an ancient civilisation?’.
 This term sees a focus on the rise and fall of the Mesoamerican civilization, the Mayans.
 Pupils will begin the topic by learning about the artist, architect and explorer Fredrick Catherwood.
 In learning about the Mayans, they will research many of their traditions, gods and significant achievements.
 Pupils will also make comparisons of the Mayan’s pyramids to those of the Ancient Egyptians.